 To learn more about the connection between head and neck injuries and migraines and other headaches download our complimentary e-book Natural and Drug-Free Ways to End Your Migraines below.

 Why Does Occipital Neuralgia Happen and What Can Be Done?

 It has been determined that occipital neuralgia is linked to the nerves that come from the base of the skull and neck.
 If these nerves become compressed or irritated, it can cause this condition.
 Medical doctors will often recommend invasive procedures to reduce inflammation and offer temporary relief.
 However, many are looking for an alternative, natural way to cope with their headaches.

 Here at Solara Health, we use a different approach that focuses on the top two bones of the neck.
 If either of these is misaligned, they can be the cause of headaches.
 A misalignment in this area of the neck not only irritates the nerves but puts undue pressure on the brainstem leading to a number of serious health problems.
-Using a gentle method, we are able to help the bones of the neck realign on their own rather than forcing or popping them into place.
+Using a gentle Calgary upper cervical chiropractic method, we are able to help the bones of the neck realign on their own.
 In only one or two adjustments, many patients in case studies have reported a dramatic decrease in headache symptoms.
 Some see them go away completely.

 To schedule a complimentary phone consultation with the Dr. Bohemier and Solara Health call (403) 266-2283 or just click the button below.